Roquepertuse: Excavations

-The first interpretations of archaeologists was that this was a secluded sanctuary.
-The latest findings, from various multidisciplinary studies, suggest that it was an agglomeration of about 0.5 hectares with a sanctuary to the north, as well as a bulwark of protection.
+The first interpretation of archaeologists was that this was a secluded sanctuary.
+The latest findings from various multidisciplinary studies suggest that it was an agglomeration of about 0.5 hectares with a sanctuary to the north, as well as a bulwark for protection.

-The site is important in part because it provides evidence for the Celtic "head cult" described in Greek and Roman accounts.
+The site is important in part because it provides evidence for the Celtic head cult described in Greek and Roman accounts.

-The site is near to another Celtic-Roman site at Entremont, which had similar relief sculpture of severed human and horse heads, as well as skull niches carved into pillars.
-Also see Oppidium for other nearby archaeological sites of approximately the same historical period.
+The site is near another Celtic-Roman site at Entremont, which had similar relief sculpture of severed human and horse heads, as well as skull niches carved into pillars.
+Nearby archaeological sites include several oppida from approximately the same period.
+Roquepertuse was declared a monument historique, or protected historical site, in 1967.

+Roquepertuse had no domicile available for worshippers and has been used as a sanctuary where only priests may have lived permanently.